apache/causeway-site/content/components/viewers/wicket/how-to-tweak-the-ui-using-css-classes.md

 ## Targetting individual members

-For example, the `ToDoItem` object of the Isis addons [ToDo app](../../../intro/getting-started/quickstart-archetype.html) has a `notes` property.
+For example, the `ToDoItem` object of the Isis addons example [todoapp](https://github.com/isisaddons/isis-app-todoapp/) (not ASF) has a `notes` property.
 The HTML for this will be something like:

     <div>
         <div class="property ToDoItem-notes">